andrewm4894/airflow-provider-anomaly-detection/README.md

 Example output of an alert.
 Horizontal bar chart used to show metric values over time.
 Smoothed anomaly score is shown as a `%` and any flagged anomalies are marked with `*`.

-Below is the sql to pull the metric in question for investigation.

 ### Alert Text (ascii art yay!)

 ```